DIKSHA99/EMG/README.md

 # EMG

-Evaluation of EMG
-Start with the file named RAW_SIGNAL: it deals with the evaluation and visualization of raw EMG signal
+Begin with the file named RAW_SIGNAL: it deals with the evaluation and visualization of raw EMG signal

 Then move on to Filtering file: This deals with usage of low pass, high pass and band pass filters to limit the EMG between the useful range of (20 to 450)Hz